wndrfl/resizerful/README.md

 print(signed_url)
 ```

-in this case, the private key in the variable key is the contents of
+In this case, the private key in the variable key is the contents of
 the PEM file from the cloudfront distribution.

 Resizerful takes 4 required parameters